fsepy/fsetools/README.md

 1. to use `pip` install from PyPI:

     ```sh
-    pip install --upgrade fseutil
+    pip install --upgrade fsetools
     ```

 2. to use `pip` install from GitHub (requires [git](https://git-scm.com/downloads)):

-    *Note installing `fseutil` via this route will include the latest commits/changes to the library.*
+    *Note installing `fsetools` via this route will include the latest commits/changes to the library.*

     ```sh
-    pip install --upgrade "git+https://github.com/fsepy/fseutil.git@dev"
+    pip install --upgrade "git+https://github.com/fsepy/fsetools.git@dev"
     ```

 ### Command line interface

-Once `fseutil` is installed, CLI help can be summoned:
+Once `fsetools` is installed, CLI help can be summoned using the following command:

 ```shell
 (base) C:\Users\IanFu>fseutil -h